SahilChachra/SahilChachra/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💻 &nbsp;Deep Learning Engineer at Data Annotation Studio, Connected Autonous Shared Electric (CASE), TCS.\
+💻 &nbsp;Deep Learning Engineer at Data Annotation Studio, Smart Mobility, TCS.\
 💻 &nbsp;Former Intern at Regional Remote Sensing Centre, ISRO.\
 🎓 &nbsp;Completed my Bachelors of Technology in Computer Science & Engineering in 2021.\
-🌱 &nbsp;Working in the field of deep learning and computer vision.\
+🌱 &nbsp;Working in the field of Deep learning and Computer vision.\
 💬 &nbsp;Feel free to reach out to me for projects, or just for some interesting discussion.

 <!--<img alt="Night Coding" src="https://github.com/SahilChachra/SahilChachra/blob/master/assets/Night-Coding.gif" align="right"/>-->